 The forensic exam collects evidence from the body and clothes of the victim.
-If the assault just happened, it is important to instruct the student not to wash, bathe, douche, or change clothes prior to requesting a rape kit exam.
-If student intends to complete a rape kit, have them bring a change of clothes to the hospital as their clothes will likely be taken into evidence.
+If the assault just happened, it is important to instruct the student not to wash, bathe, douche or change clothes prior to requesting a rape kit exam.
+If the student intends to complete a rape kit, have them bring a change of clothes to the hospital, as their clothes will likely be taken into evidence.

 Victim Advocacy and Counseling: Advise the student of free and confidential counseling services available through the University Counseling and Psychological Services.
-The University Police and the Rape Crisis Center at Lakeview can make arrangements for victim advocacy services.
+The University Police and the Gulf Coast Sexual Assault Program can make arrangements for victim advocacy services.

-- University Police: 850.474.2415, ask for victim advocate services - University Counseling and Psychological Services: 850.474.2420 - Rape Crisis Center at Lakeview: 850.433.7273 [RAPE], to access the 24/7 confidential hotline or a victim advocate
+- University Police: 850.474.2415, ask for victim advocate services - University Counseling and Psychological Services: 850.474.2420 - Gulf Coast Sexual Assault Program: 866.585.2040, to access the 24/7 confidential hotline or a victim advocate